-“…the most perceptive and humane of Black dramatists writing in Britian.”
+“…the most perceptive and humane of Black dramatists writing in Britain.”

 New Statesman